JuniorDark/RustyHearts-Launcher/README.md

 The tool for creating the patch files is available in the repository: https://github.com/JuniorDark/RustyHearts-MIPTool

+### Launcher Language
+The launcher language can be set on `Lang` on Config.ini

+* **en** - English (en-US) default language
+* **ko** - Korean ("ko-KR) (Machine Translated)

 ### Launcher customization
-If you want to change the text on the launcher the strings can be found on LocalizedStrings.resx resource file.
+If you want to add a new language create a LocalizedStrings.<language>.resx with for the desired language.
+The english strings can be found on LocalizedStrings.resx resource file.

-If you want to change the text on the buttons/images used in the launcher you can use the Photoshop .psd files included in the Resources.rar
+If you want to change the text on the buttons/images used in the launcher you can use the Photoshop .psd files included in the PSD Resources.rar

 ## Prerequisites for Building Locally/Development
 The launcher is built in .NET 7 and as such, the packages listed below are required to create a local and development build of the launcher.
 Furthermore, it uses many submodules and packages outside of this, which will automatically be loaded when the user sets up a local environment of the application.